 Furthermore, if your beagle is growling out of anxiety or fear, growling back at it could potentially worsen this issue, causing it to lose trust in you and making training more difficult in the future.

 So, if your beagle is growling, it is important to find out why!
-Whether it is because it is being territorial or dominant, it is scared or anxious about you or something else, or it is simply seeking attention, there are plenty of reasons that your beagle’s snarls and growls might be a constant sound in your home.
+Whether it is because it is being territorial or dominant, scared of you or something else, or simply seeking attention, there are plenty of reasons that your beagle’s snarls and growls might be a constant sound in your home.

 Finally, be patient.
 Training a dog is a difficult and time-consuming task.
 Your beagle will not stop growling in one day, or even one week or one month.